Top

 • The P-trap prevents sewer gases from returning into your home through the drain line.

-How does P-trap Works?
+How does P-trap work?

-P-traps in a bathroom or kitchen sink will work the same way; however, they are not of the same sizes.
+P-traps in a bathroom or kitchen sink will work the same way; however, they are not of the exact sizes.
 Kitchen sink P-traps are usually 1½ inches in diameter, and bathroom sink P-traps are often 1¼ inches in diameter.

 Anytime the trap is used, new water flows into the P-trap, dislodging out any remnants that may be in the trap part of the pipe.
 But, over time, a P-trap can wear out just like any other part of your plumbing system, and replacement may be essential.

-Does a P-Trap Needs a Venting?
+Does a P-Trap Need a Venting?

 Every sink requires a sink vent.
 A plumbing fixture, such as a sink, cannot work correctly without a sink vent.
-When a drain pipe empties water, it creates a backward pressure in the sink drain; the back pressure will drag the water out of the P-trap of the sink that’s evacuating, and sewer gases can enter into your home if a sink vent is not attached.
+When a drain pipe empties water, it creates a backward pressure in the sink drain; the back pressure will drag the water out of the P-trap of the sink that’s evacuating, and sewer gases can enter your home if a sink vent is not attached.

 There are many different ways to install a sink vent in your home, even if you want to fix a sink vent on an existing sink.
 A sink requires a vent because the pressure put on the drainpipe when water drains down the drainpipe needs to balance.